awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 The full JSON structure closely resembles the [example Endpoint request](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-endpoints-endpoint-id.html#apps-application-id-endpoints-endpoint-id-schemas) in the *Amazon Pinpoint API Reference*\.
 However, not all attributes in the Endpoint request schema are supported when you import segments, including `EndpointStatus` and `EffectiveDate`\.

 You can replace attribute names that are shown as `custom_attribute` with any value\.
 For example, if you want to store users' first and last names in attributes named `FirstName` and `LastName`, you can create custom attributes named `User.UserAttributes.FirstName` and `User.UserAttributes.LastName`, respectively\.
+An attribute name can contain up to 50 characters\.
+An attribute value can contain up to 100 characters\.
+Attribute names are case sensitive\.

 | Attribute | Description |